zwj1archer/CPB-SBI/README.md

 # CPB-Scene Background Initialization (SBI)
-This apprach is proposed by Dr.ZHOU Wen-jun, it is for background initialization based on CPB+superpixel.
+This apprach is proposed by Dr.ZHOU Wen-jun, it is for background initialization based on CPB.

 The files includ two parts: 1) CPB; 2) Background Initialization.
 For CPB, please check the link: https://github.com/zwj1archer/CPB.git

 For Backgroud Initialization by CPB:

-The code was realized by Dr.ZHOU Wen-jun(zhouwenjun@swpu.edu.cn) in Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University, China.
+The code was realized by Dr.ZHOU Wen-jun(zhouwenjun@swpu.edu.cn) and Mr. DENG YU-heng(dengyuhengSWPU@outlook.com) in Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University, China.

 This code includes three parts: 1) Superpixel segmentation; 2) Motion mask; 3) Background initialization;